List of smoking bans in Australia: Queensland

 Queensland banned smoking in all pubs, clubs, restaurants and workplaces, as well as in commercial outdoor eating and drinking areas and in outdoor public places (e.g., patrolled beaches, children's playground equipment, major sport stadiums, and within 4 metres of non-residential building entrances).
 Since 1 July 2006, premises holding a hotel, club or casino liquor licence can designate up to 50% of the outdoor liquor licensed area as a smoking and drinking area.
 In this area no food or drink can be served, no food can be consumed, no entertainment can be offered and there must be no gaming machines provided.
 A "buffer", which can be either a 2-metre-wide area or a 2.1-metre-high screen that is impervious to smoke, must be on the area's perimeter wherever it is adjacent to other parts of the outdoor area usually accessed by patrons.
 Premises that choose to have such an area must have a smoking management plan for the premises that complies with legislative requirements.
 For all other outdoor eating or drinking places, smoking has been prohibited since 1 July 2006.
 Since 1 January 2010, the Queensland Government banned smoking in cars where children under the age of 16 are present.

-In 2014, Queensland banned tobacco in correctional facilities, the second state to do so, but high rates of smoking relapse among people released from prison have led to debate around the effectiveness of this ban in promoting long-term cessation.
+In 2014, Queensland banned tobacco in correctional facilities, following the Northern Territory.
+The government said it would benefit staff and prisoners.
+There is debate around the effectiveness of this ban in promoting long-term cessation for those released from prison, as there are high rates of smoking relapse.
 Some prisoners in Queensland are getting around the prison smoking bans by creating and smoking "teabacco", which is nicotine patches or lozenges mixed with tea leaves, and rolled up in Bible paper.
 A forensic analysis of teabacco made from nicotine lozenges identified some potentially toxic compounds, but concluded that teabacco made from nicotine lozenges may be less harmful than traditional tobacco cigarettes.